 We are a specialty finance company that provides customized financing solutions to lower middle market companies located throughout the United States.
 Our goal is to be the premier provider of capital to these companies.
 Our investment objective is to seek attractive returns by generating current income from our debt investments and capital appreciation from our equity related investments.
 We are an internally managed, closed-end, non-diversified management investment company that has elected to be treated as a business development company under the Investment Company Act of 1940.
 We generally invest in securities that would be rated below investment grade if they were rated.
 Below investment grade securities, which are often referred to as "high yield" or "junk," have speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
-In addition, many of the debt securities we hold typically do not fully amortize prior to maturity, which potentially heightens the risk that we may lose all or part of our investment.

 Our common stock is listed on the New York Stock Exchange under the symbol "TCAP."
 On April 1, 2013, the last reported sale price of our common stock on the New York Stock Exchange was \$27.38 per share and our net asset value on December 31, 2012 was \$15.30 per share.
-Our 7.00% notes due 2019 and our 6.375% notes due 2022 are listed on the New York Stock Exchange under the symbols "TCC" and "TCCA," respectively.
-On April 1, 2013, the last reported sale prices of our 7.00% notes due 2019 and our 6.375% notes due 2022 on the New York Stock Exchange were \$25.99 per share and \$25.45 per share, respectively.
+Our 7.00% senior notes due 2019 and our 6.375% senior notes due 2022 are listed on the New York Stock Exchange under the symbols "TCC" and "TCCA," respectively.
+On April 1, 2013, the last reported sale prices of our 7.00% senior notes due 2019 and our 6.375% senior notes due 2022 on the New York Stock Exchange were \$25.99 per share and \$25.45 per share, respectively.